enkidevs/curriculum/react/introduction/intro-react/why-use-react.md

 ???

 * the virtual DOM slows down performance
-* the syntax is simple
+* the syntax is declarative
 * it can create web and mobile applications

 ---